aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/set-up-target-camera/_index.md

 - orbit camera animation
 schemas:
 - type: TechArticle
-  headline: Set Camera Target and Position Camera in Java | Aspose.3D
+  headline: How to Set Camera Target and Position the Camera with Aspose.3D Java API
   description: Learn how to set camera target and position the camera while initializing
     a 3D scene in Java using Aspose.3D.
 Includes camera look at tips and animation basics.